brooklynrail/brooklynrail-platform/content/events/2021/11/publishing-in-transit-belladonna.md

 ---
 title: "Publishing-in-Transit: Belladonna*"
 deck: Editors and Writers in Conversation
-summary: Featuring writer and critic Cole Swensen joins poet, editor, and a founder of Belladonna* Rachel Levitsky and friends for a conversation on literary publishing.
+summary: Featuring writer and critic Cole Swensen joins friends for a conversation on literary publishing.
 We open and conclude with readings from friends published by Belladonna*.
 people:
   - person: cole-swensen
   - person: rachel-levitsky